LazyPurpleServers/MapCycles/README.md

 (The details below are for those with writing permissions, reserved for Community Managers and Staff.
-You can read this if you don't have those roles if you want insight to how we do things, but you will not be able to apply this knowledge.)
+You can read this if you don't have those roles if you want insight to how we do things, but you will not be able to apply this knowledge.
+If you have recently been promoted to Community Manager and want the permission to add maps by Workshop link, reach out to Zaevie!)

 How to add a Workshop Map to a rotation;